CAVEconnectome/CAVEclient/docs/tutorials/materialization.md

 The speed of querying is affected by a number of factors, including the size of the data.
-To improve the performance of results, you can reduce the number of columns returned using select_colums.
+To improve the performance of results, you can reduce the number of columns returned using `select_columns`.

 So for example, if you are only interested in the root_ids and locations of pre_synaptic terminals you might limit the query with select_columns.
-Also, it is convient to return the with positions as a column of np.array(\[x,y,z\]) coordinates for many purposes.
-However, sometimes you might prefer to have them split out as seperate \_x, \_y, \_z columns.
-To enable this option use split_columns=True. split_columns=True is faster, as combining them is an extra step.
-You can recombine split-out position columns using `~caveclient.materializationengine.concatenate_position_columns`{.interpreted-text role="func"}
+Also, it is convenient to return the with positions as a column of `np.array([x,y,z])` coordinates for many purposes.
+However, sometimes you might prefer to have them split out as separate x, y, z columns.
+To enable this option use `split_columns=True`. split_columns=True is faster, as combining them is an extra step.
+You can recombine split-out position columns using [caveclient.materializationengine.concatenate_position_columns()][caveclient.materializationengine.concatenate_position_columns]

 ```python
 synapse_table = client.info.get_datastack_info()['synapse_table']